addyosmani/backbone-fundamentals/README.md

 ####What is `el`?

 `el` is basically a reference to a DOM element and all views must have one.
-It allows for the contents of the view to be inserted into the DOM structure all at once, which makes for a fast rendering because the browser is doing the minimum number of reflows and repaints.
+It allows for all of the contents of a view to be inserted into the DOM at once, which makes for faster rendering as browser performs the minimum required reflows and repaints.

-There a two ways to attach a DOMElement to a view: the element already exists in the page or the a new element is created for the view and added manually by the developer.
+There a two ways to attach a ```DOMElement``` to a view: the element already exists in the page or a new element is created for the view and added manually by the developer.
-If the element already exists in the page, you can set `el` as either a CSS selector that matches the element or a simple reference to the DOMElement.
+If the element already exists in the page, you can set `el` as either a CSS selector that matches the element or a simple reference to the ```DOMElement```.

 ````javascript
 el: '#footer',